Global Health alumnus Fadjar ensures public safety via super app

-Taking the Master in Global Health in Sweden has equipped me with strong research and data management skills, as well as broad knowledge of the overarching health system and strong research skill and aptitude which are applicable in various aspects of working within Global Health.
-The program’s reputation also helped me to seamlessly expand my network and engage with high level individuals in the global health ecosystem.
-Most importantly, my exposure to leading global health experts and practitioners at KI changed my view of the world, especially how I identify challenges and face opportunities within the area of global health and any other area closely related to it.
+Taking the Master's in Global Health in Sweden has equipped me with strong research and data management skills, as well as broad knowledge of the overarching healthcare systems worldwide.
+The program’s reputation also helped me to seamlessly expand my network and engage with high level individuals within this ecosystem.
+Most importantly, my exposure to the leading global health and social protection experts and practitioners at KI changed my view of the world, especially how I identify challenges and face opportunities within the area of global health and any other area closely related to it.

 While keeping your eyes open to new learning curves and networking, do mindfully embrace your strengths and weaknesses.
-That way, you’ll be able to identify your short term and long-term interest early on.
-This will help you shape the way you would spend your time and allocate your energy to stay focused on your goal during the master program and get the best out of it.
+That way, you’ll be able to identify your short- and long-term goals early, hence allowing you to wisely allocate energy to stay focused and get the best out of your Master's program.